KilluaUwU/Support-Manual/README.md

 ## VBS/Hyper-V doesn't turn off

 Provide link to [guide](https://github.com/KilluaUwU/Disable-Hyper-V) and remind to delete passwords
-> Turning off not required for games other than genshin, if you notice user trying to ask them to try without it
+> Turning off not required for games other than genshin

 ## BSOD GENSHIN